ubc-minetest-classroom/minetest_classroom/mods/mc_toolhandler/README.md

   local options = {
-      privs = {teacher = true},   -- Table of privileges necessary to use the tool allow_take = false,         -- Whether the tool is allowed to be taken out of the player inventory or not default_tool = tools[1]     -- Group member to treat as the "primary" tool instance and give by default }
+      privs = {teacher = true},   -- Table of privileges necessary to use the tool allow_take = false,         -- Whether the tool is allowed to be taken out of the player inventory or not inv_override = nil,         -- Player inventory to put the tool into when it is given (nil = default inventory) default_tool = tools[1]     -- Group member to treat as the "primary" tool instance and give by default }
   ```